 Training & Learning About Your Machine

 Depending on your experience, size, and ability to hire new employees, you might want to get some training on your new rollforming machine, which is commonly offered by the machine manufacturer.
 For example, the initial machine training is free at NTM’s facility in Denver, Colorado.
-We also do offsite or additional training at NTM and is available upon request.
+We also do offsite or additional training at NTM, available upon request.
 For more information or to schedule a training session, please contact NTM directly.

 A new portable rollforming machine can be the addition your business needs to take your production, profitability, and reputation to a whole new level, which is why you should always educate yourself before you buy this business-changing piece of equipment.